Palestinian Authority blames Gaza for deficit mess

 Palestinian Prime Minister Salam Fayyad said Gaza raised 2 percent of all Palestinian tax returns in 2011 against 28 percent in 2005.

-Hamas's economy minister, Ala al Rafati, admitted the group was withholding some $95 million (59.7 million pounds) in custom tax forms that the PA needs in order to collect revenues and would continue to do so until the PA agreed to wire the money straight back to Gaza.
+Hamas's economy minister, Ala al Rafati, admitted the group was withholding some $95 million in custom tax forms that the PA needs in order to collect revenues and would continue to do so until the PA agreed to wire the money straight back to Gaza.

 "These invoices have not been sent to Ramallah since the split," al Rafati told Reuters by telephone from Gaza.